mtlynch/mtlynch.io/content/notes/picoshare-perf/index.md

 When Dan Wilhelm reported how much progress he'd made by running PicoShare locally and observing RAM usage, it made me realize how much time I was wasting by deploying to Fly for every change.
 I tried running PicoShare on my home VM server, but it never crashed or bloated RAM the way it did on Fly.

-What eventually worked was creating my own development environment on Fly.
-I created a Dockerfile that had the PicoShare source and some dev tools and deployed that to Fly.
+What eventually worked was [creating my own development environment on Fly](https://github.com/mtlynch/picoshare-fly-debug).
+I wrote a [Dockerfile](https://github.com/mtlynch/picoshare-fly-debug/blob/4779b55500e59ac984e9f9abc379bfd7f3ace43a/Dockerfile) that had the PicoShare source and some dev tools and deployed that to Fly.
 From there, I could use `fly ssh console` to open a shell on my server and then test code changes quickly.

 It still wasn't super fast because there's about 30 seconds of latency before the RAM updates on Fly, but it was a big improvement over having to deploy each change from scratch.